What is Genetics?

 Genetics is the study of the causes and consequences of inherited differences among individuals.
 It encompasses the molecular, cellular, organismal and populational levels over time spans ranging from a 20-minute bacterial division to 4 billion years of evolution.

-2013 VCE Biology Workshops - bookings now open **limited places remain**
+2014 VCE Biology Workshops - bookings now open - places still available

 Course Advice for B.Sc and B. Biomed Students: Genetics Major